HXKwindwizard/WassersteinGAN.tensorflow/README.md

-# Go Home Discriminator, Your Drunk /  Fine Tuning with Discriminator Networks
+# Go Home Discriminator, You're Drunk /  Fine Tuning with Discriminator Networks

 In this repository we look at fine tuning generated images from GANs using the discriminator network.
 The idea is to tune the generated image such that the discriminator is more likely to predict it as a real image.
 We go about this in two ways.
 The first method is to generate an image with the generator network and then fine tune the pixels with the discriminator loss.
 The second method is to fine tune the input vector, Z, to the generator.
 As suggested by the title, the discriminator can be very easily fooled (in some cases).
 When fine tuning the pixels, the discriminator can be fooled with extremely small changes.
 Surprisingly, fine tuning the Z vector can actually produce more realistic images.
 This result is difficult to quantify so we have included pictures to support this claim.
 When training on the Celeb Dataset, Images with patchy hair or glasses tend to either remove the patches or fill in the missing spaces.